18F/identity-idp/docs/sdk-upgrade.md

 Monitoring the A/B test begins now.
 Proceed to the next section.
 ## Testing Considerations
-Manual testing should be preformed to cover the following with verification *Success* or *Failure*:
+Manual testing should be performed to cover the following with verification *Success* or *Failure*:
 * SDK UI
   * Camera permission prompt is shown
   * Instruction text for taking ID and selfie
   * Countdown while capturing
   * Auto-capture mode
 * Camera permissions
-  * Prompt is shown upon the first time open the SDK
+  * Prompt is shown upon the first time opening the SDK
   * Tapping 'Decline' shows error message on the 'Add photos' page
   * Opening the SDK again shows the same prompt